Grace-Hephzibah/Meet-Decor/README.md

 # TimeLine of Commit

 - 1:00 pm commit
- <p> The webcam identifies you and gives an attendance data that is stored in a csv file <p>
+ <p> The webcam identifies you and gives an attendance data that is stored in a csv file </p>

+- 3:30 pm commit
+ <p> The Meeting Arena is working.
+Next is to integrate the attendance and the Arena </p>